 - Driving without a seatbelt (driver or front-seat passenger): QR500 fine.

 Road signs in Qatar are bilingual (Arabic and English).
 In 2019, work began on assigning numbers to all highways and internal roads in Qatar.

 Traffic information in Qatar

 Qatar is small and, outside Doha, traffic is generally light, especially outside peak times.
-Google Maps is the ‘go to’ navigation and information source for drivers in Qatar.
-The Waze smartphone application also provides real time traffic reports.
+Google Maps is the ‘go-to’ navigation and information source for drivers in Qatar.
+The Waze smartphone application also provides real-time traffic reports.
 The Ministry of Interior’s Twitter account has regular traffic updates, as does QBS, the state English language radio station.

 Parking in Qatar

 Doha is a busy, bustling city and parking space can be at a premium (especially during the working day).
-There are multi-storey car parks across the city, and parking facilities in shopping malls and hotels.
+There are multi-story car parks across the city, and parking facilities in shopping malls and hotels.
 There is also metered street parking.
 The majority of residential and commercial buildings in downtown Doha will have underground parking, normally reserved for permit holders.

 Road accidents and breakdowns in Qatar